 The MWDC believes that the ancient Murchison geology provides the ideal platform for unique, nature-based tourism experiences of global significance, particularly to the 'experience seeker / dedicated discoverer' market.
-The Mid West Tourism Development Strategy (2014) concluded that the region's iconic nature-based tourist attractions were not developed to their potential and that its visitor appeal was not fully realised.
+The Mid-West Tourism Development Strategy (2014) concluded that the region's iconic nature-based tourist attractions were not developed to their potential and that its visitor appeal was not fully realised.
 The Strategy identified geotourism in the Murchison sub region as a potential 'game changing' tourism initiative, with capacity to help the region realise its potential as a major tourism destination, with the potential of being nominated as an Aspiring UNESCO Global Geopark.

-Proposed 'Glen Innes Highlands GeoRegion,' New South Wales
+'Glen Innes Highlands GeoRegion,' New South Wales

-Within the framework of the National Geotourism Strategy (NGS) and as a significant first for Australia, the Glen Innes Severn Council (in the New England Region of Northern NSW) has recently approved a comprehensive Tourism Destination Management Plan https://lnkd.in/g5yk5aNu that has embraced 'geotourism as a holistic approach to featuring natural and cultural heritage into the relevant customer experiences.'
+Within the framework of the National Geotourism Strategy (NGS) and as a significant first for Australia, the Glen Innes Severn Council (in the New England Region of Northern NSW) has approved a comprehensive

+Tourism Destination Management Plan https://lnkd.in/g5yk5aNu that has embraced 'geotourism as a holistic approach to featuring natural and cultural heritage into the relevant customer experiences.'
 The Plan also proposes the development of various trails including a rail trail, all with potential development as geotrails.
-In addition, the Council has decided to investigate the potential of the Glen Innes Highlands being developed as an outstanding GeoRegion and to review the NGS, with the intention of approaching the Australian Geoscience Council to conduct an audit of this proposition, with early input anticipated from the Geological Survey of NSW and from other geoscientists with local knowledge and experience, particularly from the University of New England located in Armidale.
+In addition, the Council has decided to investigate the potential of the Glen Innes Highlands being developed as an outstanding GeoRegion with support now received from the Geological Survey of NSW as well as from other geoscientists with local knowledge and experience, particularly from the University of New England located in Armidale.

 The Council also sees the medium-term potential of this proposed GeoRegion being considered as a potential Aspiring UNESCO Global Geopark nomination, given the diversity of the Region's substantive cultural attributes including its rich mining heritage.
+This project has also been recognised in both regional economic development and destination management plans.